Arunachal: Governor Participates in RTI Week Celebration 2025 in Itanagar

 “With awareness, participation, and integrity, we can build a nation where progress is inclusive, governance is open, and every citizen is a proud partner in India’s journey toward 2047,” the Governor said.

-During the event, the Governor, accompanied by State Law Minister Shri Kento Jini, released the Annual Report of the Arunachal Pradesh Information Commission and presented prizes to the winners of the RTI Essay Writing Competition organized by APIC in collaboration with Dera Natung Government College, Itanagar.
+During the event, the Governor, accompanied by State Law Minister Kento Jini, released the Annual Report of the Arunachal Pradesh Information Commission and presented prizes to the winners of the RTI Essay Writing Competition organized by APIC in collaboration with Dera Natung Government College, Itanagar.

 The winners were, Miss Golom Alisha – 1st Prize, Ms. Habu Yanga – 2nd Prize and Ms. Yani Maling – 3rd Prize.